 Except for a two-story wing added in 1921 to provide more space, in-door plumbing, electric lighting, and central heat, the school retains its historic plan, architectural integrity, and many original features.
 One first-floor classroom was slightly modified for community use, but the other is preserved as an historical schoolroom exhibit that is open to the public by appointment.
 Many early class photos and educational artifacts are exhibited in this delightfully restored classroom.

 The Dungeness Schoolhouse (prior to the 1921 addition) and old Dungeness River covered bridge (no longer in existance).
-Photo from the MAC Collection.
+Photo from the Museum & Arts Collection.

 Opening in February 1893, county superintendent-teacher Mr. A. B. Dorsey reported the school enrolled 63 students in grades one through five, one student in an "advanced course," and employed one teacher at $75 per month.
 Of the more than 40 rural schools in the county, only Dungeness School was to later offer a full high school curriculum.
 Although high school classes were discontinued in 1923, junior high classes were held until 1940, and elementary school classes continued until 1955, when Dungeness School District No. 29 consolidated with Sequim School District No. 323.

 For nearly 10 years following the school's closure, the building was leased by the Dungeness Community Club and on August 3, 1967, the club purchased the property for the purpose of promoting the civic and social welfare of the community.
 The Women of Dungeness group was organized to help the Dungeness Community Club restore and maintain the building, and thanks to their efforts, the schoolhouse was designated a Washington State Historical Site on July 30, 1971, and placed on the National Register of Historic Places on May 19, 1988.